On this page...

 The fifth habit, know the enemy and understand yourself.

 You just have to learn to listen.
-We need to know that loving listening is to be able to express the feelings of the other party at this time, and you do not need to make any judgments.
+We need to know that loving listening is being able to express the feelings of the other party at this time, and you do not need to make any judgments.

 The counterpart to pleasant listening is the autobiographical response.